Internal Configuration

 Running the Scan Agent as a Background Service

-To ensure continuous operation, configure the scan agent as a background service on Linux.
+To ensure continuous operation, configure the scan agent to run automatically on system startup.

-Service Configuration File (/etc/systemd/system/scan_agent.service
+Service Configuration File (/etc/systemd/system/scan_agent.service)

 [Unit]